Demographic models

 Simulate a tree sequence from your compiled model using the msprime() engine, storing it to a variable ts as shown right above.
 Use sequence_length = 1e6 (so 1 Mb of sequence) and recombination_rate = 1e-8 (crossover events per base pair per generation).
 Then experiment with setting debug = TRUE (this prints out msprime’s own debugging summary which you might already be familiar with from your previous activity?) and then run = FALSE (this prints out a raw command-line which can run a slendr simulation in the shell).

-# This simulates a tskit tree sequence from a slendr model.
-Note that you didn't have
+This simulates a tskit tree sequence from a slendr model.
+Note that you didn’t have to write any msprime or tskit Python code!

 ts <- msprime(model, sequence_length = 1e6, recombination_rate = 1e-8)

-# out msprime's own debugger information.
-This can be very useful for debugging,
+Setting debug = TRUE instructs slendr’s built-in msprime script to print out msprime’s own debugger information.
+This can be very useful for debugging, in addition to the visualization of the model as shown above.

 ts <- msprime(model, sequence_length = 1e6, recombination_rate = 1e-8, debug = TRUE)